 Some mountain lodges offer the possibility to have a different and very funny dinner: you reach them on foot or by snowmobile, you eat, drink and then you go down by sledge, even better if you do it at night.

 If you decide to venture into this fun activity, don't forget to dress well, with waterproof pants and warm shoes.
-Also essential are gloves, a head flashlight with new batteries and a little bit of common sense, because the descent could be dangerous (if the snow was frozen or if you have exaggerated with schnapps).
+Other essential things are gloves, a head flashlight with new batteries and a little bit of common sense, because the descent could be dangerous, as the snow may be frozen or you may have exaggerated with schnapps.
 I want to repeat it: it's absolutely mandatory to have a head flashlight with you.

-If you are more athletic and want to eat without guilt, I recommend hiking to reach the lodge.
-Walking on the snow could be quite tiring (I recommend the use of crampons), but it will allow you to do a survey of the slope, increasing your chances of winning the podium in the sled descent.
-We will soon translate a deep article on this topic.(1) Sledging at Malga Federa.
-(2) Sleds parked waiting.
-(3) A group of friends with sleds.
+If you are more athletic and you want to eat without guilt, we recommend walking up dragging your sledge.
+Walking on the snow could be quite tiring and slippery, so we recommend to use snow crampons, but it will allow you to do a survey of the slope, increasing your chances of winning the podium in the sled descent.

 A walk in Corso Italia

 Corso Italia is the beating heart of Cortina d'Ampezzo and the meeting point for guests and residents.
 In addition to hosting the trendiest stores and clubs, Corso Italia is the housing of many public buildings of historical interest.
 To learn more about the subject we invite you to read our article on the most interesting buildings in Corso Italia.

 A bit of a party